ylem-co/shared-messaging/README.md

-# Datamin messages
+# Ylem messages

 ## Module contents
-The module contains messages exchanged within the whole Datamin system and methods for marshaling/unmarshaling.
+The module contains messages exchanged within the whole Ylem system and methods for marshaling/unmarshaling.

 ## Installation
 In order to include this module in your application, add the following to your .bashrc and .bash_profile: